rwjc/ricklespicklessidles/_posts/2020-10-14-day_3__the_headwind,_the_sand,_and_the_sea.md

   <img src="/assets/images/20201014/img_1587.jpg">
 </div>

 Gabriella is super lovely.
 She has been running the lodge for 21 years and the whole place is completely off grid.
 It’s got solar power and bore water with gas.
+She loves hikers because we’re so easy to please and we appreciate the littlest thing (it’s true).

 All four of us had a cult of tea and chatted past hiker midnight and it was a blast.